zarincheg/json-bus/specification/description.md

 Arbitrary data, which can be provided for workers

 #### Notification
+Messages with this type will sent to the clients(through the notifications queue) as a response for their requests.
 JSON structure placed in [json/notification.json](json/notification.json)

 ##### The notification object fields: